About HFM

 The HFM Programme – broad goals are:

-- Explore the HTS magnet technologies for accelerator application beyond the limits of Nb3Sn
+- Explore the HTS magnet technologies for accelerator applications in the range from 14 T up to 20 T

 HFM Gallery: